AvihaiAdler/onereport/docs/utilities.md

   }
 ```

-One can add as many personnel as they want, or as many users as thye want.
+One can add as many personnel as they want, or as many users as they want.
 One can omit all personnel entirely (by deleting the "Personnel" and everything follows it up until and including the closing `]`).
-One can omit all users entirely (by deleting the "Users" and everything follows it up until and including the closing `]`), though it is recommended one can have at least _one_ user with the role of `ADMIN` saved into the database.
+One can omit all users entirely (by deleting the "Users" and everything follows it up until and including the closing `]`), though it is recommended one have at least _one_ user with the role of `ADMIN` saved into the database.

-To use it one can simply type `flask register_users path/to/users_and_personnel.json`
+To use it one can simply type `flask register_users path/to/users_and_personnel.json`.

-That said - one can do all the above manually as detailed below
+That said - one can do all the above manually as detailed below:

 ##### drop db:
 ```py